Build an LLM from scratch in MAX

 Dim(sequence_length) + num_tokens computes the total width of the mask using symbolic dimension arithmetic, which lets the compiled graph handle variable sequence lengths without recompilation.

-Next: Section 4 uses this mask inside multi-head attention.
+Next: Multi-head attention uses this mask inside the attention mechanism.

 Multi-head attention